wkeeling/resume/README.rst

 - Working in sprints to deliver bug fixes and new features in the Javascript UI and Django/REST backend.

-- Liaising closely with domain experts and specialist teams to understand and define requirements.
+- Liaising closely with domain experts and aero teams to understand and define requirements.

 - Reviewing team code, flagging potential issues, testing and merging pull requests.